HUNGHUYNH-prestige/Damien_6_22082021/README.md

 In the BACKEND, please do the following command :

-Run `npm run serve`.
+Run `npm run start` or `npm start`.
 This should run nodemon in case you do not have the access rights.

 Or run `nodemon server` as usual if running script is authorized.